-As a symmetric DSL NTU, the HDSL Line Driver offers the same data rates in both directions over a single pair of regular telephone lines using 2B1Q modulation.
+As a symmetric DSL NTU, the QuikConnect offers the same data rates in both directions over a single pair of regular telephone lines using 2B1Q modulation.
+Featuring replaceable DCE-DTE interface modules, the QuikConnect can be configured for a huge range of V.35, RS-422/530, and X.21 applications.
 Line connection is made by an RJ-45 jack.
-The Line Driver is powered by a 100- to 240-VAC universal power supply.
+The standard QuikConnect HDSL Line Driver is powered by a 100- to 240-VAC (Universal) power supply.